tombrille/svelteplot/src/routes/getting-started/+page.md

 ---

 :::caution
-SveltePlot is still in a very early alpha stage, and its API is subject to changes.
+SveltePlot is still in an alpha stage, and its API may change.
 Use at your own risk.
 :::

 ## Try SveltePlot online